Blue Heelers: episode guide

 Episode 12.12 (469)

-Wednesday, April 27, 2005
+Wed, April 27, 2005

 Amy regains consciousness after being attacked late at night to find Garth leaning over her.
+Amy freaks and turns to PJ, accusing Garth of trying to kill her — and further incriminating him as the key serial killer suspect.

-Amy freaks and turns to PJ, accusing Garth of trying to kill her —and further incriminating him as the key serial killer suspect.
-PJ is following up on this, in spite of Garth's denials, when Amy changes her mind.
-She now recalls the killer had a distinctive smell, and suddenly this narrows the field of suspects considerably.
+PJ is following up on this, in spite of Garth's denials, when Amy changes her mind — she now recalls the killer had a distinctive smell, and suddenly this narrows the field of suspects considerably.

 A house is searched, and PJ and Garth go to collect the main suspect, only to discover he's scarpered.
 And then Amy disappears.
 Has she been snatched by the killer?

-Meanwhile Kelly and Joss find themselves tracking an errant elephant, which has disappeared from a small defunct travelling circus.
+Meanwhile, Kelly and Joss find themselves tracking an errant elephant, which has disappeared from a small defunct travelling circus.

-Kicking over the Traces
+Kicking Over The Traces

 Episode 12.13 (470)

-Wednesday, May 04, 2005
+Wed, May 04, 2005

 Susie goes to bat to save the reputation of a man whose depression has driven him to suicide.
-He is under suspicion of leaving a bomb at the hospital the day of his death.
+He is also under suspicion of leaving a bomb at the hospital the day of his death but as Susie unravels the case, she discovers that the targeted doctor at the hospital has more than one person with a grudge against her.

 When there is a further bomb threat against the hospital, the Heelers can only avert catastrophe by discovering the true identity of the bomber.
 Joss believes he has a hot suspect in the hospital bombing case, but when he goes off on his own unauthorised investigation, Kelly suffers the consequences after a paint bomb explodes in her face.